Forest protection: Land purchase

 One simple type of forest protection is land acquisition by the state or conservation organisations in order to secure it, or for reforestation / afforestation.
 It can also mean forest management or the designation of areas such as natural reservoirs which are intended to be left to themselves.
 However, merely purchasing a piece of land does not prevent it from being used by others for poaching and illegal logging.

 On site monitoring

 A better way to protect a forest, particularly old growth forests in remote areas, is to obtain a part of it and to live on and monitor the purchased land.
 Even in the United States, these measures sometimes do not suffice because arson can burn a forest to the ground, leaving burnt areas free for different use.

 Another issue about living on purchased forest-land is that there may not be a suitable site for a standard home without clearing land, which defies the purpose of protection.
 Alternatives include building a treehouse or an earthhouse.
 This is being done currently by indigenous people in South America to protect large reservoirs.
 In former times, North American Native Americans used to live in tipies or mandan earthhouses, which also require less land.
-An undertaking to develop modern treehouses is being taken by a company from Germany called "TrueSchool treehouses".